Resume Writing

 In 2026, you need both.

-StylingCV’s multi-agent system solves this problem.
-The Formatter agent creates a clean, ATS-compliant layout.
-Then the Writer agent crafts compelling bullet points that hook human readers.
+StylingCV’s multi-agent system solves this.
+The Formatter creates a clean, ATS-compliant layout.
+The Writer crafts compelling bullet points that hook human readers.
 The result passes machines and gets read by people.

 For a complete walkthrough of building a resume from scratch, check out our Resume Writing Guide 2026.